TurtleKitty/Vaquero/README.md

 There are no classes or prototypes - an object is just a box with slots.
 Any procedures it contains will close over the environment of their creation.
 The **auto:** option allows the creation of thunks that auto-execute on message reception.
-The **resend:** option allows an object to easily delegate messages to another object.
+The **resend:** option allows an object to easily delegate messages to other objects.
 The **default:** option allows an object to answer arbitrary messages it does not understand.

 ```scheme